 Santa Fe’s Loretto Chapel is an exquisite Gothic-style structure, the oldest in the West.
 It features a beautiful altar and acoustics that make a concert here a real treat.
-It is a perfectly scaled down version of famous San Chapelle in Paris, famous for its incredible stained glass windows.
+It is a perfectly scaled down version of the famous Sainte-Chapelle in Paris, famous for its incredible stained glass windows.
 But most notable is its amazing spiral staircase, which makes two complete circles without the standard central support post.
 Built without a single nail or bolt, it seems to float in space as it climbs to the second-story choir loft.
 Many people feel the “hands of God” hold it up, and legends support its title as the “Miraculous Staircase.”

 Which of the following factors might lend themselves to the staircase’s nickname?

 - It hovers off the ground, unconnected to the floor.

 - It is embedded with veins of gold and turquoise.

 - The color of the church’s interior seems to shift from gray to purple in real time.

 - It has hardly aged after over a century of daily use.